 HOW can you avoid a crash?

 To help prevent a crash, make sure you agree to a sufficient length of time between signing the contract and settlement.
 Purchasers should give themselves and their lenders plenty of time to arrange finance (usually 60 days is enough), and vendors will need this time to discharge any mortgages and caveats.
 Try to avoid simultaneous settlements if possible – this is where a party buys and sells on the same day.
 You might save on bridging finance but you can also find yourself in the situation described above!
-Luckily in that case I was acting for the vendor, who was kind enough to let the purchaser move in while the sale of their old house was sorted out.
+If the vendor is amenable, they may let the purchaser move in by way of a licence agreement pending settlement.

 In any event, I always advise my clients to make contingency plans in the unlikely event that something happens at settlement that is beyond our control, in which case you may not be able to move into the property that day.
 Quite simply, hope for the best but prepare for the worst!